sample swatch of the crossed ribs stitch in gray yarn

 Twist to the Right stitch example & Title Slide for "How to Knit the Twist to the Right Stitch"

-The Twist to the Right Stitch creates a Twisted Rib pattern that will give your rib stitches a little more variety.
+The Twist to the Right Stitch creates a Twisted Rib pattern that will give your project a little more variety.